- Alex, the guy who deciphered the PRNG used by slots and made millions

 This algorithm, known as Linear Congruential Generator (LCG), is still used as a default PRNG algorithm in many programming languages (e.g. Java).

-Could Aristocrat slot machine developers simply have used the default RNG algorithm provided by the programming language they used?
+Could Aristocrat slot machine developers simply have used the default PRNG algorithm provided by the programming language they used?
 Or could they have used the simplest PRNG which meets the requirement of uniformity?

 I think that it’s possible scenario.
 This default algorithm works and meets the criteria of uniformity of generated random numbers.
 It might have met all the criteria programmers were working to in the requirements specification.